Proofpoint completes acquisition of Normalyze. Read more.

 GigaOm Radar for DSPM 2024

-Data is the most valuable asset for a modern enterprise, and its proliferation everywhere makes DSPM an essential tool for visibility into where sensitive data is, who has access to it, and how its being used.
+Data is the most valuable asset for a modern enterprise, and its proliferation everywhere makes DSPM an essential tool for visibility into where valuable and sensitive data is, who has access to it, and how it’s being used.

 The Normalyze cloud-native platform